pratapladhani/mcs-labs/labs/autonomous-cua/README.md

 11. Select **Next**

-12. In the **Subject Filter (Optional)** field, enter `Portfolio` to filter emails that contain the word "Portfolio" in the subject line.
+12. In the **Subject Filter (Optional)** field, enter `Portfolio` to filter emails that contain the word "Portfolio" in the subject line

 13. Finally **Create trigger**